dddrrreee/cs49n-19spr/labs/0-blink/README.md

 Mechanically:
   1. Unplug the USB-TTY.
   2. Plug SD card into your computer and figure out where it's mounted.
-  3. Copy all the files from the `firmware/` directory onto the SD card.
+  3. Copy all the files from class `firmware` directory onto the SD card (`cp firmware/* /<sdcard path>/`)
   4. copy `part1/blink-pin20.bin` to the SD card as `kernel.img`.
-  5. unmount the SD card (don't just pull it out!  data may not be written out.)
+  5. unmount/eject the SD card (don't just pull it out!  data may not be written out.)
   6. connect the LED to GPIO20 and ground.
      Use `docs/gpio.png` to figure out which this is.
   7. Plug the SD card into your pi
-  8. plug in the USB-TTY to your USB to power the pi.
+  8. Plug in the USB-TTY to your USB to power the pi.
+The pi will jump to whatever code is in `kernel.img`.

 The LED should be blinking.
 If you get this working, please help anyone else that is stuck so we all kind of stay about the same speed.